jd28/rollnw/lib/nw/render/docs/visual_asset_protocol.md

 model `ResRef`s are rejected by the row consumer.
 Missing resources are counted or warned at the loading boundary, not inferred by renderer passes.

+### NWN door appearance inputs

+NWN door state does not index one interchangeable appearance catalog.
+The two persisted fields have different sources:

+- `Appearance == 0`: `GenericType` indexes `genericdoors.2da`.
+These are the
+  portable door appearances exposed by the editor chooser.
+- `Appearance != 0`: `Appearance` indexes `doortypes.2da`.
+These rows describe
+  tileset-specific doors referenced by tile door slots in SET data.
+Existing objects must remain loadable, but these rows are not offered as generic replacements because their required tileset or optional content may not be active.

+Either table can refer to a model supplied by content absent from the active resource set.
+Resolution reports the missing model and the renderer uses its explicit missing-resource visualization; it does not derive replacement model or texture names.

 ## Models

 Smalls communicates semantic model references as `ResRef`, not as concrete